CoderSales/Rust-Start/documentation/30-Tutorial-Closure-onwards.md

 Here,

-- `let add_one` - is the name of the variable to store the the closure
+- `let add_one` - is the name of the variable to store the closure

 - `|x: i32|` - is the parameter and its type that we pass to the closure